DarkflameUniverse/DarkflameServer/README.md

 If you're using a DLU client you'll have to go into the "CMakeVariables.txt" file and change the NET_VERSION variable to 171023 to match the modified client's version number.

 ### Linux builds
 Make sure packages like `gcc`, `cmake`, and `zlib` are installed.
 Depending on the distribution, these packages might already be installed.
-Note that on systems like Ubuntu, you will need the `zlib1g-dev` package so that the header files are available.
+Note that on systems like Ubuntu, you will need the `zlib1g-dev` package so that the header files are available. `libssl-dev` will also be required.

 CMake must be version 3.14 or higher!